ineiti/livequiz/README.md

 # CHANGELOG

+2024-03-14:
+- add statistics to each column of how many answered correctly
+- like student view, but show the answers with the least success first

 2024-03-12:
 - admin: automatically update view every few seconds
 - frontend: use rxjs to propagate state changes like quizState (showResult, frozen, ...) and studentAnswers (for admin)
 - add a quiz-id, so that students only see their results
+- show number of answers needed

 2024-03-07:
 - admin: 0 a 12, students: 1 a 13